ShaynaCummings/team-resources/non-terrible-icebreakers.md

 - What's your least favorite icebreaker? (very meta)
 - Are hotdogs sandwiches?
 Are burritos?
 Why or why not?
 - Is [the dress](https://en.wikipedia.org/wiki/The_dress) blue & black or white & gold?
+- Do you prefer planes, trains, or automobiles?